 Over the next seven years, I didn’t think about acupuncture school at all.
 Instead, I focused on healing myself.
 I worked regular jobs.
 I finished my degree in English and remarried.
 I discovered a spiritual practice, wrote, and repaired my body from the trauma of grief.

 In time, I decided to see an acupuncturist once more.
 My new practitioner in Boulder ran a low-cost clinic that enabled me to get acupuncture every week.
 I was moved by her dedication to providing affordable care for patients who might not normally seek out an acupuncturist due to the cost.
 Over six months of regular treatment, my health improved.
 My mood brightened as well.
 Everything seemed manageable with this healing light in my life.

 That fall I enrolled in the school I’d dropped out of seven years earlier.
 This time, I graduated.
 From the moment the call of purpose nudged me into action until the time I could actually practice as a licensed acupuncturist, nineteen years had elapsed.

 I feel unspeakably lucky to be a practitioner of Chinese medicine.
 I get to express a genuine feeling of compassion in my work, which allows me to be vulnerable, caring, and very human while doing my job.
-My work inspires me to take risks and to come out of my shell on behalf of my greater self.
-It also encourages me to claim a place on behalf of the people I serve so that the benefits of this medicine can reach those who need it most.
+My work inspires me to claim a place on behalf of the people I serve so that the benefits of this medicine can reach those who need it most.

-Thank you for supporting my work in the world and for inviting me to walk with you on your healing path.
+Thank you for supporting my work in the world and for inviting me to walk with you as your practitioner.
 I am grateful to be here.

 In health and happiness,